fdavidcl/vagrant-spark/README.md

 sudo su -
 ```

-Once connected as root, you can use the various libraries installed or execute an example program.
+Once connected as root, you can use the various libraries installed or submit a program to the cluster.

 ### Example